hphelion/documentation/hz.gettingstarted.md

 **Important** You can boot an instance from the HP-provided list of images or your own image.
 If the latter, you must first create a snapshot of the image.
 See [Images and Snapshots](#Imagesandsnapshots) for details then complete the steps in this section.

-1. Click "Instances" under "Manage Compute."
+1. Click "Instances" under "Manage Compute" in the left-hand navigation.

 2. Click "+Launch Instance" in the upper right-hand navigation of the screen.
 You can leave the default choice of the "Any Availability Zone" (AZ) box, which arbitrarily assigns an AZ for an instance or click the drop box to specify  where to locate an instance. **Note**: The default choice locating an instance in a single AZ offers high availability, ensuring a high level of operational performance.
 You can also specify an AZ for an instance if you want to segregate AZs per function for your own organizational purposes; e.g., you could select AZ1 for your data center, and set the remaining two up later for other discrete functions.
 Such a setup is completely optional as the AZs share all information and work in tandem.